CamilaBodack/whispering-woman-game-junji-ito/README.md

 # How to play ?

-Run 'Game.java' in an environment with Java version >= 17
+Run 'Game.java'
+Tested with Java 18.

 # References